You can install and load tab from GitHub via the following code:

 are presented, and so on.

-to summarize variables across two
+You can use tabmulti to summarize variables across two

 or more groups, using a formula interface.
 Here’s an example:

-The functions all return kable
+The functions all return kable objects, so they should

 work perfectly well in R Markdown and knitr documents.